NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Snare Crafting.md

 **Prerequisites** trained in Crafting
 * * *
 You can use the Craft activity to create snares.
-When you select this feat, you add the formulas for four common snares to your formula book.
+When you select this feat, you add the formulas for four common 1st-level snares to your formula book.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*